Magic Wormhole [![Build Status](https://travis-ci.org/warner/magic-wormhole.svg?branch=master)](https://travis-ci.org/warner/magic-wormhole)

 The wormhole module makes it possible for other applications to use these code-protected channels.
 This includes blocking/synchronous support and async/Twisted support, both for a symmetric scheme.
 The main module is named wormhole.blocking.transcribe, to reflect that it is for synchronous/blocking code, and uses a PAKE mode whereby one user transcribes their code to the other. (internal names may change in the future).

 The file-transfer tools use a second module named wormhole.blocking.transit, which provides an encrypted record-pipe.
 It knows how to use the Transit Relay as well as direct connections, and attempts them all in parallel.
 TransitSender and TransitReceiver are distinct, although once the connection is established, data can flow in either direction.
 All data is encrypted (using nacl/libsodium “secretbox”) using a key derived from the PAKE phase.
 See src/wormhole/scripts/cmd_send.py for examples.

 This library is released under the MIT license, see LICENSE for details.

-This library is compatible with python2.6, 2.7, 3.3, 3.4, and 3.5 .
-The async support does not yet work with py3, but will in the future once Twisted itself is finished being ported.
+This library is compatible with python2.7, 3.3, 3.4, and 3.5 .
+It is probably compatible with py2.6, but the latest Twisted (15.5.0) is not.
+The (daemonizing) ‘wormhole server start’ command does not yet work with py3, but will in the future once Twisted itself is finished being ported.

 This package depends upon the SPAKE2, pynacl, requests, and argparse libraries.
 To run a relay server, use the async support, or run the unit tests, you must also install Twisted.